harrycresswell/hc/content/articles/launch-now.md

 {{< img class="image-wrapper" src="launch.jpg" >}}

 <p class="intro">Launch your product before it's ready.
 Better still, when it's an idea in it's infancy.
-Your work is never really finished, so don't make the mistake of waiting until you perfect it before you release it.
-This is the best advise I have for creating success.</p>
+Your work is never really finished, so don't make the mistake of waiting until you perfect it before you release it.</p>

 Always **prototype in public**.
 That means get a very basic version into the world as soon as you can.
 Don't try and make it perfect, it will inevitably change.
 Your product is a work in progress, so just make sure it articulates your idea, it's directed at your target audience, and you have a way to collect feedback, then get it out there.